gregnordin/starter_project_files/README.md

     $ deactivate

 If instead of using Python 3.7 in `env` I wanted to use Python 3.6, I would do the same as above except eliminate the commands `source activate py37` and `conda deactivate`.
 Likewise, if I had some other python version in another conda environment, say <conda_env>, on which I would like to base my local virtual environment, I would activate that conda environment in place of `py37` above, i.e., `source activate <conda_env>` and then create the virtual environment, `env`.

+### Re-build virtual environment

+Sometimes during development I want to re-build my virtual environment.
+These are the steps I follow.

 ## Windows - ??